DJDevon3/My_Circuit_Python_Projects/Boards/raspberrypi/Raspberry Pi Pico/TR Cowbell/README.md

 ![](https://raw.githubusercontent.com/DJDevon3/My_Circuit_Python_Projects/main/Boards/raspberrypi/Raspberry%20Pi%20Pico/TR%20Cowbell/MCP23017_Pullup_Diagram.PNG)

+## MCP23017 I2C Addressing
+The way I laid out the addressing in v1.2 is incorrect.
+Each address pin (3 of them) can either be high (3v3) or low (GND).
+Since I only provided jumper pads to GND it means you can only have the address of 0x20 (all 3 pads grounded).
+You cannot leave any address floating (unsoldered), the MCP23017 chip will exhibit erratic behavior with a floating address pin.
+It will randomly change addresses leaving you scratching your head and later pulling your hair out.
+Each address must absolutely either be high or low.
+All low is 0x20.
+The reason both MCP23017's are all soldered all low on the TR-Cowbell v1.2 is because they're on 2 different I2C buses.
+This was a big mistake as the Pico only has 2 I2C buses, and both buses are always "in use" each by 1 MCP23017 chip. :(

 ### Keys with LED's
 - If your board has keys with LED's (like the TR-Cowbell does) it's best to put the corresponding LED & Key on the same pin # per port.
 So LED0 would be on Library Pin 8 and Switch0 would be on Library Pin 0.
 - Example: 8 and 0, 9 and 1, 10 and 2, etc...
 This scheme is present on the TR-Cowbell.